HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Supplying the Tracking ID

-The mandatory `Task.identifier` "tracking-id" slice element represents the Payer tracking identifier.
-This is an identifier that ties the attachments back to the claim or prior authorization and is echoed back to the Payer when submitting the attachments.
-It is often referred to as the “re-association tracking control number”.
+The mandatory `Task.identifier` *tracking-id* slice element represents the Payer tracking identifier.
+The tracking-id (also called the "re-association tracking control number") is an identifier that ties the attachments back to the claim or prior authorization.
+The Provider will echo it back to the Payer when submitting the attachments.

 ~~~
 {% include_relative includelines filename='cdex-task-example19.json' start=65 count=16 linenumber=true %}
 ~~~

-##### Task *Infrastructure* Elements
+##### Task *status* *intent* and *code* Elements

-These required Task *infrastructural* elements:
+These required Task infrastructure elements:

 - Task.status
 - Task.intent
 - Task.code

 convey what the task is about, its status, and the intent of the request.
 The Task.status value of "request" is typical when POSTing the Task-based attachment request.
 Note that the status will change as the Task at is moves through [different states](http://hl7.org/fhir/task.html#statemachine) in the workflow.
 Task.intent is fixed to "order".

-The Task.code is fixed to “attachment-request” to communicate that the Payer is requesting attachments for a claim or prior authorization and is expecting they will be submitted using the $submit-attachment operation to the endpoint provided in the “payer-url” input parameter.
+The Task.code communicates that the Payer is requesting attachments for a claim or prior authorization using a code or data request questionnaire.
+If the code is “attachment-request-code”, as it is in this scenario, the provider system returns attachment(s) identified by the LOINC attachment code(s) in the “code” input parameter.
+If the code is “attachment-request-questionnaire”, the provider system uses Documentation Templates and Rules (DTR) to complete the Questionnaire referenced in the “questionnaire” input parameter.
+When either code is present, the provider system uses the $submit-attachment operation to return the information to the endpoint provided in “payer-url” input parameter.

 ~~~
 {% include_relative includelines filename='cdex-task-example19.json' start=81 count=11 linenumber=true %}